alexvalbla/bootmode-printf/README.md

 This the aforementioned printf functions can print both "double" and long "double" arguments (via the 'L' modifier).
 Note that "double" is taken to be a IEEE-754 64-bit floating point number, and long "double" is taken to be a IEEE-754 80-bit extended precision floating point number that is padded with zeros on the left up to 128 bits.
 If this is not the case in your context, you can edit the decomposeDouble() and decomposeLongDouble() functions in <conversion.c>.
 FLoating point conversions are precise up to the 17th digit after the decimal point if you were to write them in scientific notation.
-Percision for floating point conversions id capped at 18 or 19 depending on the format so as not to show more than 19 significant digits, as the conversion algorithm used cannot give us more than that.
+Percision for floating point conversions is capped at 18 or 19 depending on the format so as not to show more than 19 significant digits, as the conversion algorithm used cannot give us more than that.
 The conversion algorithm is explained given in the file <algorithm.pdf>.
 WARNING: values of "long doubles" can range up to roughly 10^4932.
 With the %f conversion this would mean printing around 5000 characters, and the printf functions provided are not built to handle that.
 If you may have long double values in excess of 10^300, strongly consider using %e or %g.